modess/git-pretty-stats/README.md

 1. Check for [open issues](https://github.com/modess/git-pretty-stats/issues) or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork the [git-pretty-stats](https://github.com/modess/git-pretty-stats) repository on Github to start making your changes.
 3. Write test(s) which shows that the bug was fixed or that the feature works as expected.
-4. Send a pull request.
+5. Send a pull request to the **develop** branch.
 Make sure to add yourself to CONTRIBUTORS.md.

 If there is some certain statistics or graph that you are missing and would like to be added?
 [Create an issue](https://github.com/modess/git-pretty-stats/issues/new) and request it!